Mrluis-Naka/MasterKeyWeb/AUDIT_CUDACYCLONE_2026-08-15_EN.md

 **Date**: 2026-08-15
-**Object**: CUDACyclone, code as distributed at `github.com/Dookoo2/CUDACyclone`, branch `main`, commit `61fd323` (2025-09-22, ~1 month of history — a small but active project, unlike BitCrack and KeyHunt-Cuda, both abandoned).
+**Object**: CUDACyclone, code as distributed at `github.com/Dookoo2/CUDACyclone`, branch `main`, commit `61fd323` (2025-09-22) — a small but active project, unlike BitCrack and KeyHunt-Cuda, both abandoned.
 **Motivation**: same methodology as the BitCrack and KeyHunt-Cuda audits, applied to one more project cited on masterkeybtc.com as a reference.